Pure D-brane Black Holes: BPS Counting and non-BPS Vacua: The Pure D--brane System

 where $n$ denotes the number of complex scalar variables prior to the gauge identifications.
 For generic values of the background moduli, $\mathcal{M}_{\mathrm{vac}}$ is found to be zero--dimensional, meaning that the variety consists of a finite set of isolated points.
 Then, the number of supersymmetric ground states is equal to the degree of the variety.
 This quantity may be determined using a variety of exact and very robust numerical methods from computational algebraic geometry, such as Newton polytopes, homotopy continuation, monodromy and Hilbert series constructions, as discussed in some detail in \cite{Chowdhury:2023wss}.
 In this paper, we mainly focus on a detailed exposition of the monodromy method, a very efficient and robust numerical implementation to study the vacuum structure of the pure D--brane systems and a plethora of other similar problems \cite{duffmonodromy,Duff2016SolvingPS,Bliss2018MonodromySS}.
 We shall also discuss applications of analytical Gröbner bases techniques while discussing the vacua structure of the 4--charge non--BPS extremal versions of these black holes.
 The low energy spectra of the non--BPS cases present interesting challenges as we shall see in Section \ref{sec:nonbps}.

-For the charge vectors $(N_1,N_2,N_3,N_4)$ relevant to the microscopic counting of $\tfrac{1}{8}$--BPS black holes, the resulting varieties indeed consist of isolated points, whose cardinality matches the $B_{14}$ helicity supertrace expected from U--dual picture \cite{Shih:2005qf}.
-The explicit numbers of solutions for several representative charge configurations are shown in Table~\ref{B14}, reproducing the results of \cite{Chowdhury:2014yca,Chowdhury:2015gbk,Chowdhury:2023wss} and the last two are new results relevant to this paper.
+For the charge vectors $(N_1,N_2,N_3,N_4)$ relevant to the microscopic counting of $\frac{1}{8}$--BPS black holes, the resulting varieties indeed consist of isolated points, whose cardinality matches the $B_{14}$ helicity supertrace expected from the U--dual picture \cite{Shih:2005qf}.
+The explicit numbers of solutions for several representative charge configurations are shown in Table \ref{B14}, reproducing the results of \cite{Chowdhury:2014yca,Chowdhury:2015gbk,Chowdhury:2023wss}, and the last two are new results relevant to this paper.
+The relation between the moduli parameters $c^{(k)}$ and $c^{(k\ell)}$ and the metric and B--field moduli is given in Appendix~A of \cite{Chowdhury:2014yca}.
+In particular, Eq.
+(A.7) shows that the relevant mass combinations depend only on $|c^{(k\ell)}|^2$, while Eq.
+(A.9) gives one explicit inversion of the moduli map.
+Thus, one may choose real $c^{(k\ell)}$ as a valid specialization of the same background data, although in general the $c^{(k\ell)}$ are complex.
+We have checked that the solution counts in Table \ref{B14} remain unchanged for a large number of random choices of the $c^{(k\ell)}$, both real and complex, and of the real $c^{(k)}$, as expected since the count computes an index and is therefore invariant under continuous moduli deformations.